falk-werner/archive-example/doc/list_archive.md

 ## Prerequisites

-In order to list the contents of a zip archive, a archive is needed.
+In order to list the contents of a zip archive, an archive is needed.

 A sample archive named `test.zip` can be created using `create_test_archive`: